Operation Blessing International: Disaster relief

 Operation Blessing has been involved in domestic relief work for victims of many natural disasters, such as severe flooding in Nebraska, tornadoes in Mississippi, and hurricanes Michael and Florence in Florida and North Carolina.
 Internationally, Operation Blessing has assisted victims of humanitarian crises in Ukraine, Poland, Turkey, and Kenya.
 With a focus on public health, Operation Blessing was involved in working to combat the spread of Zika fever through educational initiatives, distribution of mosquito nets, and providing insect repellent.

-OBI's involvement extends to various natural disasters, including the April 2015 Nepal earthquake, the 2013 Typhoon Haiyan in the Philippines, the 2011 Tōhoku earthquake and tsunami, and the 2010 Haiti earthquake and accompanying cholera outbreak.
+OB's involvement extends to various natural disasters around the world, including the April 2015 Nepal earthquake, the 2013 Typhoon Haiyan in the Philippines, the 2011 Tōhoku earthquake and tsunami, and the 2010 Haiti earthquake and accompanying cholera outbreak.

+More recently, OB has responded to the 2025 history-making Hurricane Melissa in Jamaica, supported those impacted by the injustices in Burundi (2025), aided artisans in Asheville, NC after Hurricane Helene (2024) devastated their livelihood, and helped refugees from the war in Ukraine in 2022.

 Partnerships

 Operation Blessing has partnered with several organizations and nonprofits, including the Mayo Clinic of Minnesota, International Justice Mission, Free Wheelchair Mission, and Tide Loads of Hope.
-OBI has also conducted annual food distributions with professional sports teams such as the Kansas City Chiefs, Kansas City Royals.
+OB has also conducted annual food distributions with professional sports teams such as the Kansas City Chiefs, Kansas City Royals.